Dr. Drew Alton

 Dr. Eric Wells

 Froiland Science Complex #389

 Dr. Wells has been at Augustana since 2003, where he has taught numerous physics courses.
 His research is in the area of atomic, molecular and optical physics.
-He has published around 35 articles in peer-reviewed journals, including twelve with 21 different Augustana student co-authors.
+He has published around 45 articles in peer-reviewed journals, including seventeen articles with 30 different Augustana student co-authors.
 Current work involving Augustana undergraduates involves using ultrafast lasers to control molecular fragmentation and rearrangement of molecular bonds.
 This research is part of a long-standing collaboration with the J.R.
 Macdonald Laboratory at Kansas State University.
 He has received funding from NASA, Research Corporation, and multiple grant awards from the National Science Foundation.
 His educational background includes an undergraduate degree from Hastings College, a Ph.D. from Kansas State University, and a postdoctoral fellowship at the University of Virginia.